grodansparadis/vscp-works-qt/README.md

   sudo apt-get install libcurl4-openssl-dev
 ```

 Paho version 1.3 or bigger should be used.
-Build manually from [Paho code repository](https://github.com/eclipse/paho.mqtt.c) with
+Can also be built manually from [Paho code repository](https://github.com/eclipse/paho.mqtt.c) with

 ```bash
   cmake .. -DPAHO_WITH_SSL=TRUE